flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Disassociates the specified fleet from the specified stack.
+### DisableUser
+> Disables the specified user in the user pool.
+Users can't sign in to AppStream 2.0 until they are re-enabled.
+This action does not delete the user.<br/>

 #### Input Parameters
 * `Action` - _required_